 - An ATO attack against the mobile login API used a single User-Agent string and was spoofing an Android app but appeared to be an iOS device.
 The attack was distributed across residential IP proxies located in China, Romania & Brazil.

 In contrast, the previous solution had struggled to show protection value for more than a year.
 Moving from PoC to production was equally simple.
-On the backend, the Bot Defense SaaS instance was already created with application traffic flowing through it.
+On the backend, the API Spartan SaaS instance was already created with application traffic flowing through it.
 The next steps were to formally engage with the CQ Prime threat research team to train the customer’s security team on using CQAI, analyzing threat traffic, and setting policies.

-Within a matter of weeks, the customer validated the speed with which new mobile, API, and web application endpoints can be onboarded and the prevention efficacy of Bot Defense SaaS.
+Within a matter of weeks, the customer validated the speed with which new mobile, API, and web application endpoints can be onboarded and the prevention efficacy of API Spartan SaaS.
 The ease with which the applications can be protected, the openness of the platform, and the close working relationship with the CQ Prime Threat Research Team is a stark contrast to the incumbent solution that was largely ineffective for nearly a year.

 Never miss an update!